Data-inspired modeling of accidents in traffic flow networks using the Hawkes process: Traffic accident model on a single road

 So far, we only discussed \textit{when} accidents happen in the model.
 As a next step we describe \textit{where} the accident positions are located under the condition that there is an accident.
 Therefore, we propose two different approaches, one for the background accidents and one for the accidents generated by self-excitation.
 For the background accidents we follow \cite{Goettlich2020} using the idea that the likeliness of an accident is positively correlated to both, high traffic density and velocity.
 The function $\lambda$ defined in (\ref{backgroundFct}) measures this background accident risk.

 For the self-excitation accidents we use another idea.
 Denote by $P=(p_1, p_2, \dots, p_J)$ the sequence of primary accident positions corresponding to the accident times $\mathcal{T}=(t_1,t_2,\dots, t_J)$.
 Since we deal with self-excitation accidents the primary accident can only have an influence on the part of the road behind that accident site.
 Furthermore, we assume that the likeliness for an accident position decreases exponentially in the distance of the primary accident position with some parameter $\tilde{\beta}>0$.
 Additionally, we assume that there is a small plateau before the exponential decay takes action directly behind the primary accident position.
 A similar choice has been made in \cite{Kalair2020} based on a data analysis in the UK.
-The length of the plateau is denoted by $\nu\geq0$.
-It can be estimated to around 100 meters.
+The length of the plateau is denoted by $\nu\geq 0$ and according to the data analysis in \cite{Kalair2020} can be estimated to approximately 100 meters.
 For the primary accident $j$ at $t_j$ with position $p_j$ we define

 for $B \in \mathcal{B}({[a,b]})$ a Borel set on ${[a,b]}$.
 This function describes the likeliness of the accident position for a secondary self-excitation accident for primary accident $j$.
 We can estimate